linnykoleh/Spring/Notes.md

 - To customize property values in a test, the `@TestPropertySource` annotation allows using either a test-specific property file or customizing individual property values.
 - `ReflectionTestUtils` make it possible to access private properties,
+- Spring has mock objects on `Environment`, `JNDI`, and `Servlet API` to assist in unit testing.
+- **By default, the framework will create and roll back a transaction for each test.**

 #### JUnit 4 Example